pytchlang/pytch-website/source/developer/development-setup.rst

   version 3 of Python.
 Note that on macOS, you need to have run the ``Install Certificates`` command, as is suggested by the Python installer, to ensure that the Python's package installer ``pip`` can make secure connections.
+The command ``python`` must launch Python 3 — on Ubuntu, you can install the package ``python-is-python3`` to achieve this.

 Poetry
   For managing Python projects and their dependencies.
 See `its web page <https://python-poetry.org/docs/#installation>`_ for installation instructions.
+You might have to update your ``PATH``, for example by adding a line to your ``.bashrc`` file.

 Node.js
   For building the Skulpt-based VM, and the webapp.
 Pytch is